-In addition to the curriculum the school has a variety of extra-curricular and enrichment activities, which are open to all young people in the school.
-Throughout the academic year our students are given the opportunity to be part of and engage in a variety of trips which support the curriculum.
+In addition to what is taught in lessons the school has a variety of extra-curricular and enrichment activities, which are open to all young people in the school.
+Throughout the academic year our students are given the opportunity to be part of and engage in a variety of trips that support the curriculum.

 The school offers provisions to support students with social and emotional needs.
-We offer children social groups and additional lunch time support if they are struggling.
+We have two school Counsellors, provide Emotional Literacy Support, offer children social groups and additional lunch time support if they are struggling.
 All our staff are trained to notice and reward positive behaviours.

 The school has a robust behaviour and anti-bullying policy.
 Bullying is not tolerated and when an incident of bullying is identified the school acts quickly to resolve the issues.

-Our Education Psychologist offers staff training on specific special educational needs to ensure that pupils with a SEND make progress, which may require referral to specialists in the local authority such as the Educational Psychologist and Services for Learning Difficulties and disabilities.
+Our Education Psychologist offers staff training on specific special educational needs to ensure that pupils with a SEND make progress, which may require referral to specialists in the local authority.
 The school works closely with Health visitors, School Nurses and Social Care.